techtonik/pypack/README.md

   * `__version__`
   * `__url__`

-Also detects and inserts these optional fields:
+Also detects and restores these optional fields:

   * `__license__`
   * `description` - first line of module docstring

-Python packaging still relies on `setup.py`, so it is created automatically.
+Python packaging still relies on `setup.py`, so it is created automatically (but this may change with PEP-517 and PEP-518).

 `requirements.txt` should use safe setuptools subset https://github.com/pypa/setuptools/issues/1080#issuecomment-313934637